 This course provides an introduction to minority and ethnic folk dances in southern China.
 It explores the forms of these dances as well as the culture, religion, history, and natural environments influencing the creation of these dance forms.
-The Spring 2020 semester the focus will be on Tibetan 藏族, Dai 條族or Wa 佤族minorities.
+The Spring 2020 semester the focus will be on Tibetan 藏族, Dai 傣族or Wa 佤族minorities.
 Students learn the legends, stories, and myths surrounding each dance form as well as the distinct movement beats, rhythms, and traditional combinations.

-This course counts towards the Dance Minor.
+This course counts towards the Chinese Arts Minor (2020) and the Dance Minor.